Non-stop flights to Seoul (ICN)

 Qingdao Airlines: seasonal flights from Qingdao (TAO).

-Shanghai Airlines: year-round flights from Shanghai (PVG).
+Shanghai Airlines (SkyTeam): year-round flights from Shanghai (PVG).

 Non-stop flights from Japan to Seoul

-Korean Air (SkyTeam): year-round flights from Aomori (AOJ), Fukuoka (FUK), Kagoshima (KOJ), Komatsu (KMQ), Nagoya (NGO), Niigata (KIJ), Okayama (OKJ), Okinawa (OKA), Osaka (KIX), Sapporo (CTS), Tokyo (HND) and Tokyo (NRT).
+Korean Air (SkyTeam): seasonal flights from Aomori (AOJ), year-round flights from Fukuoka (FUK), Kagoshima (KOJ), Komatsu (KMQ), Nagoya (NGO), Niigata (KIJ), seasonal flights from Okayama (OKJ), year-round flights from Okinawa (OKA), Osaka (KIX), Sapporo (CTS), Tokyo (HND) and Tokyo (NRT).

-Asiana Airlines (Star Alliance): year-round flights from Fukuoka (FUK), Miyazaki (KMI), Nagoya (NGO), Okinawa (OKA), Osaka (KIX), Sapporo (CTS), Sendai (SDJ), Tokyo (HND) and Tokyo (NRT).
+Asiana Airlines (Star Alliance): year-round flights from Fukuoka (FUK), Miyazaki (KMI), Nagoya (NGO), Okinawa (OKA), Osaka (KIX), Sapporo (CTS), Sendai (SDJ), Tokyo (HND), Tokyo (NRT) and seasonal flights from Toyama (TOY).

-Tway Air: seasonal flights from Fukuoka (FUK), Kumamoto (KMJ), Nagoya (NGO), Oita (OIT), Osaka (KIX), Saga (HSG), Sapporo (CTS) and Tokyo (NRT).
+Tway Air: seasonal flights from Fukuoka (FUK), Kumamoto (KMJ), Okinawa (OKA), Osaka (KIX), Saga (HSG), Sapporo (CTS), Tokyo (NRT) and Toyama (TOY).

-Air Seoul: seasonal flights from Fukuoka (FUK), Osaka (KIX), Takamatsu (TAK) and Tokyo (NRT).
+Air Premia: seasonal flights from Tokyo (NRT).

 Ethiopian Airlines (Star Alliance): year-round flights from Tokyo (NRT).

-Groznyy Avia: seasonal flights from Tokyo (NRT).
+ZIPAIR: seasonal flights from Tokyo (NRT).

 Non-stop flights from East Asia to Seoul

-Cathay Pacific (Oneworld): year-round flights from Hong Kong (HKG) and Taipei (TPE).
+Cathay Pacific (Oneworld): year-round flights from Hong Kong (HKG).

 Hong Kong Airlines: year-round flights from Hong Kong (HKG).